bmw-software-engineering/lobster/packages/lobster-tool-codebeamer/README.md

 * `lobster-codebeamer`: Extract requirements from codebeamer.

 ## Configuration

-*   This tool works with an optional config file.
-In it you can declare which codebeamer fields should be used as 'refs' reference in the codebeamer file.
+This tool works with an optional config file.
+*   You can declare the  codebeamer fields which shall be used as 'refs' reference in the output file.

-    For the 'refs' reference in config file you can write:
+    For the `refs` reference in config file you can write:

-    ```
+    ```json
     {
       "refs" : "cb-fieldname"
     }
     ```
     or
-    ```
+    ```json
     {
       "refs" : ["cb-fieldname"]
     }
     ```
     or
-    ```
+    ```json
     {
       "refs" : ["cb-fieldname1", "cb-fieldname2"]
     }
     ```